 Activity examples:

-- Show an elementary school child how to track their money with an app or in a notebook where they also record how they spend it.
+- Show your elementary school child how to track their incoming money with an app.
+Or use a notebook where they also record how they spend it.

-- Offer interest to a teen the longer they leave the money with you as a way to encourage saving.
+- For your teen, offer interest that accrues the longer they leave the money alone, as a way to encourage saving.

 Scenario:

-Your child comes to you about a purchase they want to make, such as concert tickets or a pair of sneakers that are on sale.
-They don’t yet have enough money accumulated and the purchase is not in the family budget.
+Your child comes to you about a purchase they want to make, like concert tickets or a trendy pair of sneakers.
+They don’t have enough money saved and the purchase isn't in the family budget.

 Personal financial literacy principle:

-Borrowing money to spend right away lets them fulfill an immediate need or want but also teaches them that doing so comes with responsibilities.
+Borrowing money lets them fulfill an immediate need or want.
+It also teaches them that doing so comes with responsibilities.

 Activity examples: